 Free healthcare – an Extremely Valuable Benefit.

-Healthcare for the member is free and most dependents are also covered at a near 100% rate (there may be some copays, depending on the service being performed).
-As someone who is self-employed and pays for health care out of pocket, I realize how valuable of a benefit this is.
-I wish I still had it now that I am out of the military.
+Healthcare for the member is free through Tricare Prime and most dependents are also covered at a near 100% rate (there may be some copays, depending on the service being performed).
+This is a tremendous benefit.
+I was previously self-employed and paid for my health care completely out of pocket, as I didn’t have access to a subsidized employer group healthcare plan.

 Free Cars for Military Members?